NFL Kickoff Game: NBC Sunday Night Football

 2018: The 2018 season kicked off with the defending Super Bowl LII champions, the Philadelphia Eagles, hosting the Atlanta Falcons at Lincoln Financial Field.
 The game was a rematch of the previous season's NFC Divisional Round matchup, in which Philadelphia won, before going on to win their first Super Bowl championship in franchise history.
 In the rematch, Philadelphia came out victorious again with a goal-line stand, much like their playoff matchup in the previous season.

 2019: The Chicago Bears hosted the Green Bay Packers to begin the Bears' (and the league's) 100th season, which would be a reverse of a Week 1 matchup in 2018 where the Packers were the host on Sunday night to begin their own 100th season.
 This broke the tradition of having the Super Bowl champion host the game; the Super Bowl LIII champion New England Patriots instead hosted a Sunday Night Football game on opening weekend, against the Pittsburgh Steelers.

 2020: The tradition of having the Super Bowl champion host the kickoff game was restored in 2020, when the Super Bowl LIV champion Kansas City Chiefs hosted the Houston Texans.

 2021: The 2021 season kicked off in Tampa Bay between the defending Super Bowl LV champion Tampa Bay Buccaneers and the Dallas Cowboys.
 The game marked the return of Cowboys quarterback Dak Prescott after suffering a significant injury during Week 5 of the 2020 season; Prescott passed for 403 yards in a losing effort, as the Buccaneers secured a 31–29 victory with the winning points coming on a Ryan Succop field goal with two seconds left in the game.

 2022: The 2022 season kicked off in Los Angeles with the defending Super Bowl LVI champion Los Angeles Rams hosting the Buffalo Bills.
 A moment of silence was held before the game for the United Kingdom's Queen Elizabeth II, who had died earlier that day.
 The Bills defeated the Rams 31–10, led by Josh Allen passing for 297 yards and 7 sacks by the Bills defense.

 2023: The 2023 season kicked off in Kansas City with the defending Super Bowl LVII champion Kansas City Chiefs losing to the Detroit Lions 20–21 at home.

 2024: The 2024 season kicked off for the second straight year in Kansas City with the defending Super Bowl LVIII champion Kansas City Chiefs defeating the Baltimore Ravens 27–20, in a rematch of the previous season's AFC Championship game.

 2025: The 2025 season kicked off in Philadelphia with the defending Super Bowl LIX champion Philadelphia Eagles defeating their longtime NFC East division rival, the Dallas Cowboys 24–20.

+2026: The 2026 game in Seattle, a rematch of Super Bowl LX with the New England Patriots visiting the defending champion Seattle Seahawks, was held instead on Wednesday, September 9, to accommodate an NFL International Series game in Australia on the following day.